lottery switzerland guide

 Which lotteries are available in Switzerland?
 How are lottery winnings taxed?
 Find answers to these and other questions about Swiss lotteries here.

-Lotteries and raffles are popular in Switzerland, with around one-third of residents regularly playing the lottery
+Lotteries and raffles are popular in Switzerland.
+According to a study, more than 39 percent of residents play the lottery at least ocassionally.

 The odds of winning a lottery are miniscule, so playing the lottery should never be considered anything but a game, and spending on lottery tickets should come from your entertainment budget (like books, cinema tickets, or computer games, for example).